casper-devrel/docs-redux/cspr-docs/docs/concepts/accounts-and-keys.md

 :::caution

+Developers must generate keys using the [Casper command-line client](#option-1-key-generation-using-the-casper-client) to access the `secret_key.pem` file.

 The Casper Signer has been replaced with the Casper Wallet and will be deprecated.
 We recommend migrating all your Casper accounts to the Casper Wallet as outlined [here](https://www.casperwallet.io/user-guide/signer-user-start-here).

 :::